alephium/docs/docs/misc/internationalization-and-localization.md

 ## Twitter/X

-Localized pages (these are non-official pages, created and modded by independant third-parties Alephium has no control on)
+Localized pages (these are non-official pages, created and modded by independent third-parties Alephium has no control over)

 Africa 🌍 - https://x.com/alephiumafrique